DrillableBit/VAST.AI-machine-manager/README.md

 ### `./run.sh`
 - **Purpose**: Rents all your machines, executes the commands in `config.yaml`, and optionally cancels contracts after the set duration.
-- **Auto-cancellation**: If a duration is specified in `config.yaml`, contracts are automatically canceled after completion.

 ### `./exit.sh`
 - **Purpose**: Cancels all active contracts forcibly.